Phase 0 — Pre-Call Setup

 SELF-IDENTIFY LINE

-"Based on what you've told me — [their situation] — it sounds like you're in Stage [1 / 2 / 3].
-Here's why that matters and what it means for your family."
+"Based on what you've told me — [their situation] — it sounds like the [Avatar / Focused / Starter] tier is the right fit.
+Here's why and what's included."

 2